SFTtech/openage/doc/media/openage/blendmask_format_spec.md

 ### `mask`

-Tells the renderer which mask it has to use.
+Tells the renderer which mask it has to use for what adjacent directions.

 Parameter  | Type      | Optional | Default value
 -----------|-----------|----------|--------------